Court of Protection Solicitors

-Statutory Will applications can also be made through the Court of Protection.
-They may be required where the individuals Will is out of date or non-existent.
-The Court’s authority will be required to alter or create a Will for a person who lacks the capacity to make a Will themselves.
+Additionally, statutory Will applications can also be made through the Court of Protection.
+These may be necessary where the individual’s Will is out of date or non-existent.
+The Court will need to authorise alteration or creation of a Will for a person who lacks the capacity.

 Jobling Gowler is able to offer a thorough and practical approach to all Court of Protection applications.
 We will provide you at the outset with full details of the Court costs and our fees.
-We will provide you with impartial advice and we can offer flexible appointment times, including home or hospital visits where required.
+We will provide you with impartial advice.
+Additionally, we can offer flexible appointment times, including home or hospital visits where required.

 Where no one else is available to act as a Deputy for a person, our solicitors are able to apply to the Court of Protection for an order appointing them as a professional Deputy for that person.